-The AYAM Committee is dedicated to promoting excellence in skills, expertise and ethical standards through future training and education at the RACP.
-The AYAM Committee aims to connect and represent trainees and Fellows across Australia and New Zealand by providing a place for information, resources, policy statements and media releases relating to Adolescent and Young Adult Medicine.
-College's Pre-budget submission for 2019-20 included a focus on adolescent and young people's health recommending investment in the development of specialised adolescent health services, long-term funding for accessible adolescent sexual and reproductive health services as well as greater access to bulk-billed Sexually Transmitted Infections (STI) screening for children and young people.
+The College has continued advocacy on adolescents' and young adults' unique health needs requiring tailored responses from governments and health services.
+The College's Pre-budget submission for 2019-20 included a focus on adolescent and young people's health recommending investment in the development of specialised adolescent health services, long-term funding for accessible adolescent sexual and reproductive health services as well as greater access to bulk-billed Sexually Transmitted Infections (STI) screening for children and young people.